quamm-ai/Avina-AI/README.md

     sudo ./install.sh
     ```

-4.  **Follow the Prompts:**
+5.  **Follow the Prompts:**
-    The script will guide you through a series of questions to configure the environment:
+    The script will guide you through configuring the environment, including domain details and a secure password for the MongoDB database.
-    -   Environment type (qa/prod)
-    -   Client domain details
-    -   Secure password for the database
-    -   Usernames of administrators

-The script will automatically perform all necessary setup, including acquiring the SSL certificate and launching the Docker containers.

 ### Manual Management
 After the initial deployment, you can manage the stack from the deployment directory (`/srv/avina`) using standard Docker Compose commands.

 -   **Start all services:**
     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

 -   **Stop all services:**
     ```bash
-    docker-compose down
+    docker compose down
     ```

 -   **View logs:**
     ```bash
-    docker-compose logs -f
+    docker compose logs -f
     ```

 ## Security